-Any student missing six (6) or more meetings (excused or unexcused) of a specific class period attendance in a term (quarter) will have credit for the class withheld.
-A student missing six (6) to eight (8) absences may make up class time in Saturday Detention.
-After eight (8) absences the student will be dropped from the class and no credit will be given, unless there are extenuating circumstances that are presented to the principal.
+Any student missing six (6) or more meetings (excused or unexcused) of a specific class period attendance in a quarter will have credit for the class withheld.
+A student missing six (6) to eight (8) absences may make up class time in Saturday Detention to gain class credit.
+After nine (9) absences, no credit will be given.